St. James Davis chimpanzee attack: Background

 On September 2, 1999, a visitor came to see Moe.
-St. James and LaDonna claim that they warned her not to attempt to approach his cage, but she extended her hand into it, and he bit her.
-St. James and LaDonna claimed that she wore red nail polish, and Moe had mistaken her nails for his favorite licorice.
-She sued, and St. James and LaDonna settled the lawsuit.
+St.James and LaDonna said that they warned her not to attempt to approach his cage, but she extended her hand into it, and he bit her.
+St.James and LaDonna claimed that she wore red nail polish, and Moe had mistaken her nails for his favorite licorice.
+She sued, and St.James and LaDonna settled the lawsuit.

 West Covina officials seized Moe and relocated him to Wildlife WayStation, an animal sanctuary.
-St. James and LaDonna fought to regain custody of him, but were unsuccessful.
-In 2002, they filed a civil rights lawsuit against West Covina; the city ultimately agreed to pay them plus for a home purchase in nearby Baldwin Park, California, where they could live with Moe.
+St.James and LaDonna fought to regain custody of him, but were unsuccessful.
+In 2002, they filed a civil rights lawsuit against West Covina; after a long legal dispute, the judge sided with the couple and ordered the city to pay them (equivalent to in 2026) plus (equivalent to in 2026) for a home purchase in nearby Baldwin Park, California, where they could live with Moe.